suryapratapsinghsuryavanshi/solverjs/README.md

 ## All Commonly used Functions
 ### info
-The info () function is used to print a concise summary of a DataFrame.
+The info () function is used to print a concise summary of a all solverjs methods.
-This method prints information about a DataFrame including the index dtype and column dtypes, non-null values and memory usage.

     // The info function are give the information about the solverjs methods. solverjs.info();